 On completion of this unit, the learner will be able to understand the impact of globalisation on supply chains.
 In addition the learner will have an appreciation of the financial aspects that impact on supply chains such as project finance, mergers and acquisitions, financial measures of organisations, corporate governance, legal issues such as competition law and workforce issues that impact on organisations.
 Click here to find out more.

 On completion of this unit, you will be able to evaluate critical aspects of the development, financing, implementation and delivery of major programmes and projects.
 Click here to find out more.

-If you would like further information regarding CIPS courses in Leicester at South Leicestershire College, please contact us today to find out more and to apply:
+These courses are available at out campus in South Wigston, South Leicestershire.
+If you would like further information regarding CIPS courses, please contact us today to find out more and to apply:

 0116 264 3535